 This type of credit card usually offers a long 0% introductory rate, giving you breathing space to pay off what you owe without having to worry about interest charges.

-Bear in mind, though, that most balance transfer cards charge a fee when you move a debt across, which is usually a percentage of the amount you're transferring.
+Bear in mind, though, that most balance transfer cards charge a fee when you move a balance across, which is usually a percentage of the amount you're transferring.

 You must also be certain you can clear what you owe within the 0% period, as interest charges will shoot up when it finishes.

-The good news is that 2016 has seen several credit card providers launch competitive new balance transfer cards with interest-free periods as long as 41 months.
+The good news is that the New Year has seen several credit card providers launch competitive new balance transfer cards with interest-free periods as long as 40 months.

-For example, Halifax has introduced a 40-month interest-free balance transfer card, but to qualify, you have to make any transfers within 90 days and transfer at least £100.
+For example, Halifax has just introduced a 40-month interest-free balance transfer card, but to qualify, you have to make any transfers within 90 days and transfer at least £100.
 This offer is only available until February 15.

-After the interest-free period ends, you'll be charged interest at 18.9% (variable) a year on balance transfers and 20.9% (variable) a year.
-The card has a representative rate of 20.9% APR (variable).***
+After the interest-free period ends, you'll be charged interest at 18.9% (variable) a year on balance transfers and 20.9% (variable) a year on money transfers.
+The card has a representative rate of 18.9% APR (variable).**

 Can you clear what you owe sooner?

-Like Halifax's 40-month offer, once the introductory period ends, you'll be charged interest at 18.9% (variable) a year on balance transfers and 20.9% (variable) a year on money transfers.
+Like Virgin's 38 month offer, once the introductory period ends, you'll be charged interest at 18.9% (variable) a year on balance transfers and 20.9% (variable) a year on money transfers.
 The card has a representative rate of 18.9% APR (variable).**

 What if I can't be certain when I'll pay off what I owe?